raspberrypilearning/flatgame/en/step_6.md

 The player sprite explores the flatgame, checking out the different drawings and textures.

 --- task ---
-Upload a new sprite and rename it player.
+Upload a new sprite, pick one of your photos, and rename it player.
 --- /task ---

 --- task ---